bisoftbilgi/sdk-auto-complete/README.md

 First, add the component to the document.

-Edit Placeholder, Search Text and use Button properties.
+Edit Placeholder, Search Text, use Button and Submit Color properties.
 (If you want to click the button to send the data, use the "use Button" property to true.
 If you want to automatically send the selected value, you can set it to false. )